 Our evolution was subjected to these glacial and interglacial swings that some refer to as the Sahara Pump.
 When the Sahara was dry like it is today we migrated either south to the Sahel region, north to the Atlas Mountains, or east to the Nile and African Rift valleys, and when it was wet, some of us migrated back.
 Around 3 million years ago, our cortex started to grow exponentially, and it seems to have occurred while we were in the African Rift Valley.
 In order to escape the big predators, we spent a lot of time in the water.
 In time we shed our body hair, and because we had access to an overabundance of aquatic food, our brain size went from that of a chimpanzee to what it is today.
 We then developed language, created complex tools, controlled fire, built shelters, buried our dead, wore clothing, and built rafts to cross large bodies of water.

-70 thousand years ago, the warming leg of the interglacial we’re now in was interrupted by the Toba volcanic eruption that caused a one thousand year winter during which most life on earth died out.
+70 thousand years ago, the warming leg of the interglacial we’re now in was interrupted by the Toba volcanic eruption that caused a one-thousand-year winter during which most of life on earth died out.
 In the following 30 thousand years, as the warming trend resumed, the hominids who had prospered in Asia slowly migrated westward to Europe.
-The Neanderthals who had migrated to Europe prior to the Toba eruption and had survived it were not doing very well.
+The Neanderthals, who had migrated to Europe prior to the Toba eruption and had survived it, were not doing very well.
 Their population had dwindled down to a few breeding couples.
 As the hominids from Asia arrived in Europe, they mingled with the Neanderthals that were left standing, but the new arrivals prospered in a spectacular way while the Neanderthals disappeared.
-20 thousand years ago, as the warming cycle that we’re presently in continued, we started developing agriculture and leading sedentary lives.
-In time, we became what we are today.
+10 thousand years ago, as the warming cycle that we’re presently in gained full momentum, we started developing agriculture and leading sedentary lives.